About Us Contact Shop

 31. Go On a Photo Walk That Has a Theme

-Pick just 1 or 2 prompt like shadows, red things, or interesting doors and then compare shots at the end.
-Could also use those photos at the end of the year and make it apart of a year-in-review friend scrapbook.
+Pick just 1 or 2 prompts like shadows, red things, or interesting doors and then compare shots at the end.
+Could also use those photos at the end of the year and make it a part of a year-in-review friend scrapbook.

 32. Do a Skill Share for 30 Minutes (Or However Long You Want)

 Each friend teaches something tiny they know really well.
-So think pretty hairstyles, folding fitted sheets, phone photography tricks, and anything else you can think of.
+So think pretty hairstyles, folding fitted sheets, phone photography tricks, making really good focaccia, and anything else you can think of.

 Also, make sure to have a set amount of time to demonstrate and then show them how they can do it themselves.